daniel-hiller/perfect-webserver/README.md

 ### LXC Container Requirements (Proxmox)

-If running in an LXC container, **unprivileged containers are strongly recommended**:
+If running in an LXC container, **unprivileged containers are REQUIRED**:

 ```bash
 # On Proxmox host, configure container: